Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The American College of Obstetricians and Gynecologists recommends that starting at age 29, you should have a clinical breast exam every 1 to 3 years.
 After age 40, have a clinical breast exam each year.
 If you’re at higher risk for breast cancer, you may need exams more often.
 Risk factors for breast cancer may include:

 Having the BRCA1 or BRCA2 gene mutation or certain other gene mutations

-Having more menstrual periods due to starting menstruation at an early age (before age 12) or having a late menopause (after age 55)
+Having more menstrual periods due to starting menstruation early (before age 12) or having a late menopause (after age 55)

-A history of having radiation treatment to the chest area
+Having a history of radiation treatment to your chest area

 Exposure to DES during your mother's pregnancy

 Taking hormone therapy after menopause

 Other health organizations have different recommendations.
 Talk to your healthcare provider about what is best for you.